Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Guide-ActivityConfiguration.md

    "ExplicitData":null
 }
 ```
-Note that the **value** property of the text box with **name** *"UserName"* is containing out user's name.
-That's how follow-up configuration works.
-User makes changes and updated controls values are send to your terminal.
-Your terminal can read updated values and execute some logic, if it is required.
-For example: user fills connection string to the DB, activity reads this connection string and fills out drop-down list with tables.
-Sometimes it is not neccessary to perform any specific logic during the follow-up configuration.
-In this case your terminal should return the same data data, that was passed to the terminal with **/activities/configure** request.
-So the general rule for the follow-up configuration:

-	You should not re-create crates in acitivty's crate storage.
-You should only update their contents accordingly to your requirements.
+Note that the **value** property of the text box with **name** *"UserName"* is populated with the value the User entered.
+Your treatment of User-provided configuration inputs can be passive or active.
+In a passive situation, the User might change the value of a text field, and you might never find out about it until run-time, because the Client had no reason to make an additional /configure call to you.

+Active treatment is used for scenarios where you want to update the UI presented to the UI in response to the user's actions.
+For example, they start by providing a connection string to a db.
+You want to force the Client to pass that to you (via another /configure call) so that you can connect to the DB, extract the tables and columns, and make them availble in a query widget.
+You can specify events that should trigger a /configure call using [Configuration Control Events](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/ConfigurationControlEvents.md).

+Just because you receive a /configure call, don't feel that you have to take action.
+There are a bunch of other factors, outside of your control, that might cause the Client to want to update all activities by calling their /configure endpoints.
+In this case your terminal should return the same data that was passed to the terminal with **/activities/configure** request.

+You should not re-create or duplicate crates in Activity CrateStorage without a good reason.
+In general, use DRY principles.
+If you're modifying a Crate of Data, modify it in place.

 In our sample terminal we will update the value of the text box with **"name": "GreetingText"** based on user name.